 Disclaimer: Cannabis is a very delicate subject depending on the cultural background we come from.
 I’m by no means encouraging its consumption for recreational purposes, but enlighting the fact that some of its properties might have a positive outcome while treating difficult skin conditions.

-My main curiosity for these products was of course due to their color.
+I bet you have seen one of these captivating blue oils!
+Obviously my main curiosity for these products was due to their color.
 I wanted to know if it was just a simple coincidence, or if there was actually a reason for the pigmentation of these products.
 The answer is Blue Tansy, a plant native from Morroco, part of the chamomile family that shares a lot of their properties.

 For the following products, I realized that the main usage of blue tansy is for balancing the fact that other ingredients in the formulations are quite strong and might cause skin irritation, like retinol and acids used to resurface the appearance of the skin.

-Luna Oil works throughout the night leaving a luminous, even-toned skin in the morning.
+Luna Oil works throughout the night leaving a luminous, even-toned skin in the morning!
+To achieve a more radiant complexion, I highly suggest massaging the oil into your skin with a Gua-Sha stone.

-Trans-retinol acid ester complex reduces the appearance of pores, uneven texture, dryness, and dullness (also wrinkles and fine-lines but I can’t give any feedback for those concerns).
-Balanced with blue tansy and German chamomile essential oils, both rich in soothing, blue azulene, reduce redness and signs of sensitivity, for a calm, even-toned complexion.
+This product contains: Trans-retinol acid ester complex that reduces the appearance of pores, uneven texture, dryness, and dullness (also wrinkles and fine-lines but I can’t give any feedback for those concerns).
+The formulation is balanced with blue tansy and German chamomile essential oils, both rich in soothing, blue azulene, reduce redness and signs of sensitivity, for a calm, even-toned complexion.

 Then we have Herbivore with yet a facial oil containing blue tansy: Lapis Facial Oil, the name of this products is inspired from the Lapis stone, that was highly appreciated in Ancient Egypt because of its gorgeous blue color.